Genetic testing and your cancer riskGenetic mutations; Inherited mutations; Genetic testing - cancer

 - Polyps or growths on the lining of the colon or rectum may be linked to cancer and at times may be part of an inherited disorder.

-Genetic mutations are linked with the following cancers:
+Genetic mutations are linked with some cases of the following cancers:

 - Breast (male and female)

 - Adrenal gland

 - Small intestine

 - Renal pelvis

 Signs that cancer may have a genetic cause include: